expverhno3/leetcode-repo/README.md

 ## 图

-### 岛屿数量

-- id: 200
-- name: number-of-islands
-- tag: Depth-First Search, Breadth-First Search, Union Find, Array, Matrix

 ### 被围绕的区域

 - id: 130
 - name: surrounded-regions
-- tag: Depth-First Search, Breadth-First Search, Union Find, Array, Matrix
+- tag: Depth-First Search, Breadth-First Search, Union Find, Array, Matrix, MARK
+- how
+  - initial idea: find a "O", and find its adjacent "O"s to find if any of its neighbors are on border -> return False to make it invalid
+    - why this can't work: hard to mark visited and don't interfere validation
+  - better idea: directly search on border "O"s, and mark their neighbors. and keep these marks as "O"s, replace other with "X"

 ### 克隆图